dreyks/hard-source-webpack-plugin/README.md

 For caches to be deleted, all of them together must total more than this threshold.

+#### `runOnWatch`

+Reading caches on each incremental rebuild, e.g. triggered by webpack-dev-server can take more time than actually rebuilding.
+Settings this to `false` will turn off reading the caches for such cases.
+Defaults to `true`

 ## Troubleshooting

 ### Configuration changes are not being detected